robatwilliams/hills-api/docs/backlog.md

 ## 🙏 Documentation

 - Readme
-  - Client-focused; move the tech and implementation details to section near end
   - Links to endpoint, schema, playground
   - How to try it out
     - Playground, refer to example queries you can copy in
     - Code snippets for `fetch()`
   - List of features
   - How to call it: raw or using a client such as Relay, link to [docs page](https://graphql.org/graphql-js/graphql-clients/), can pass JSON or raw GraphQL
-  - Technical summary, link to docs page for more
-  - Why this exists (convenient to consume to build things, my own learning)
 - Default query in the playground (needs [graphql-playground/866](https://github.com/prisma/graphql-playground/issues/866))
 - Example using variables (`.graphql` file)
 - GitHub Pages, with Google Analytics